Adel St John The Baptist

 Below are some brief details about our learning this half term and some key information to help the half term run smoothly.
 Please do keep an eye out for regular information about our class on the new school and any last minute information or changes on the school app.

 Reading: Children are still expected to be reading at home and should all have their own book to take home or one of their own choice, that is at the expected standard for their age .
 We ask that the children read at home at least 3 x per week.
-They have been issued with their own Planner in which a parent/guardian should sign to say your child has completed the required reading.
-The children are also expected to write down 5 new words they encounter during their reading each week and define them in the planner.
-The planners will need to be checked in school on Monday, Wednesday and Thursday.
+They have been issued with their own Reading record in which a parent/guardian should sign to say your child has completed the required reading.
+The children are also expected to write down 5 new words they encounter during their reading each week and define them.
+The records ers will need to be checked in school on Monday, Wednesday and Friday.
 In class we have whole class guided reading on a range of fiction and non fiction texts, 3 x per week as well as daily story time.
 Some children requiring extra assistance will be heard regularly in class.
 You can help your child’s progress by hearing them read for at least 5 minutes every day or questioning them on what they have read.
 It really is the key to all their future success.

-Maths: We will continue to follow the White Rose Maths programme of study and for most of this half term the focus will be on place value: comparing, ordering and rounding numbers up to 1,000,000; Multiplication and division; and begin fractions.
+Maths: We will continue to follow the White Rose Maths programme of study.
+This term, the focus will be on shape, direction and position, capacity, decimals and negative numbers.
+Childrplace value; addition and subtraction; and multiplication.
 Children are also set 3 mathletics tasks each week which should be completed at home.
 Please email me if you require their login details.
 We also recommend they keep practising their multiplication tables on TT Rockstars at least 3 times a week, at home, as this will benefit their division and fraction work immensely.
 They will also continue to use TTRS in school on a regular basis.

 HUMANITIES

-HISTORY: Learning about Galileo, Neil Armstrong sir Isaac Newton and the Space Race of the 1950s -70s.
+HISTORY: Learning about the Space Race and the early pioneers.

-RE: In R.E. we will be learning more about other religions in our area and being respectful to each.
+RE: In R.E. we will be learning more about the diverse religious make-up of our region and what binds them all.

 UNDERSTANDING THE ARTS

-PSHE – Children will be looking at their mental health and well-being and dealing with feelings.
+PSHE – Children will be looking at change and managing their feelings.

 Things to remember: